Regular propagators of bilinear quantum systems: Interpolation

 \subsection{Interpolation of fractional powers of operators}

 Let us now state a more sophisticated result.
-The following result can also be deduced from the content of \cite[Section 2.8]{amrein}. \begin{proposition} Let $A$ and $B$ be two selfadjoint positive operators in $\Hc$ such that there exists $c>0$ with
+The following result can also be deduced from the content of \cite[Section 2.8]{amrein} and its proof is an extension to the unbounded case of the result by \cite{pedersen}. \begin{proposition} Let $A$ and $B$ be two self-adjoint positive operators in $\Hc$ such that there exists $c>0$ with